withastro/astro/packages/integrations/alpinejs/README.md

 pnpm astro add alpinejs
 ```

-Then, restart the dev server by typing `CTRL-C` and then `npm run astro dev` in the terminal window that was running Astro.
+Once complete, be sure to restart the dev server by pressing `CTRL+C` and then typing `npm run astro dev` in the terminal window that's running your Astro project.

 ### Manual Install